Skip to content

 Do

-Plan for implementation.
-Implement the plan on pilot basis.
+Plan for implementation, then implement the plan on a pilot basis.

 The execution phase.
 Start with a pilot, not a full rollout.
 The pilot lets the school learn before scaling.